axle-h/axle-h.github.io/_posts/2017-12-03-emulating-the-gameboy-cpu-on-dot-net.md

                 // LD A,n
                 case 0x3E:
-                    yield return Expression.Assign(A, MmuReadByte);
-                    yield return IncrementProgramCounter;
+                    // We can read the literal now and store it in the expression tree as a constant. yield return Expression.Assign(A, ByteLiteral());

-                    // we also need to increment in the current context so we read the next opcode from the correct place. address++;
+                    // We also need to increment the program counter in the expression tree. yield return IncrementProgramCounter;
                     break;

                 // JP
                 case 0xC3:
-                    yield return Expression.Assign(ProgramCounter, MmuReadWord);
+                    // Again, this is a static jump so we can store the address in the expression tree. yield return Expression.Assign(ProgramCounter, WordLiteral());
                     yield break;

                 // ADD A,B